AnaZonia/moon_notes/2 Research/davidsonNITROGENPHOSPHORUSLIMITATION2004.md

 [[Regrowth]] [[Fire]] [[Amazonia]] [[Nitrogen]] [[Phosphorus]]

 >[!summary] Summary
->showed an increase with N and N+P treatments in Brazil, but no increase with P-only treatments (across 1999-2001)
+>  increase in secondary forest growth with N and N+P treatments in Brazil, but no increase with P-only treatments (across 1999-2001).

 >[!quote] Cited
 #### Authors: